pharringtonp19/mecon/docs/index.md

 ### **Summary**

-A course where we :hammer_pick: Microeconomic models
+A course where we learn how to :hammer_pick: Microeconomic models

 ``` mermaid
 flowchart LR